CISS Food Security in Asia Project

 CISS PhD candidate and member of the Food Security project, Tim Siegenbeek van Heukelom, has attracted news coverage of his recent 6 month fieldwork conducted in Kenya.

 While in Kenya Tim wrote a feature article for a national development newspaper, The Link, on Dominion Farms in Lake Victoria in West Kenya.
-The piece is available here.

 The University of Sydney is also featuring Tim's experience in its news sections here.

 Dr Monika Barthwal-Datta has commented on the impact of the high cost of food on ABC Radio's PM program.
 To read a transcript or listen to the podcast click here.